Financial and non financial reports

 EPSO-G went public on the capital markets on June 2022 and issued a sustainability-linked bond issue and raised EUR 75 million.
 This is the first sustainability-linked bond issue in the Baltic States.
 The five-year bonds with a yield of 3.117% were purchased by institutional investors from Lithuania, Latvia, Estonia and Sweden.
 The European Bank for Reconstruction and Development (EBRD) purchased almost one third of the issue for EUR 22.5 million.

-Please read more about this in Moody's report and News release.
+Please read more about this in Moody's report.

 Sustainability-linked finance framework

 EPSO-G has launched a long-term sustainability-linked finance framework, the first of its kind in the Baltic States.
 It sets out key performance indicators (KPI) and sustainability performance targets (SPT) that are relevant to the Group.
 The first of said targets is a 50% reduction in greenhouse gas emissions from the Group’s operations by 2030 compared to 2019 levels.
 The second target, related to the reliability of the electricity transmission network, is ensuring the lowest possible untransmitted energy rate of 136.25 MWh for the period of 2022–2026.